aimat-lab/gcnn_keras/README.md

 Some known issues to be aware of, if using and making new models or layers with `kgcnn`.
 * RaggedTensor can not yet be used as a keras model output [(issue)](https://github.com/tensorflow/tensorflow/issues/42320), which has been mostly resolved in TF 2.8.
 * Using `RaggedTensor`'s for arbitrary ragged rank apart from `kgcnn.layers.modules` can cause significant performance decrease.
 This is due to shape check during add, multiply or concatenate (we think).
   We therefore use lazy add and concat in the `kgcnn.layers.modules` layers or directly operate on the value tensor for possible rank.
-* With tensorflow version <=2.5 there is a problem with numpy version >=1.20 also affect `kgcnn` [(issue)](https://github.com/tensorflow/tensorflow/issues/47691)

 <a name="citing"></a>
 # Citing